nroduit/nroduit.github.io/content/basics/customize/integration.en.md

 ```

 {{% notice note %}}
-Replace `http://localhost:8080/weasis` by your server location and `<argument>...</argument>` by your data to load.
+Replace `http://localhost:8080/weasis` with your server location and `<argument>...</argument>` with your data to load.
 Adapt other parameters if necessary.
 {{% /notice %}}

 {{% notice tip %}}